edg1983/GREEN-VARAN/docs/nextflow_workflow.rst

 To adjust the configuration you need to edit the ``nextflow.config`` file in the workflow folder

 The main parameters you may need to adjust are
-- ``ncpus``: this controls the number of threads request for annotation
+- ``ncpus``: this controls the number of threads requests for annotation
-- ``max_local_jobs``: this controls the max number of concurrent jobs submitted in local profile (when not submitting job to a scheduler)
+- ``max_local_jobs``: this controls the max number of concurrent jobs submitted in the local profile (when not submitting a job to a scheduler)
 - ``queue``: this is the name of the queue to be used when submitting jobs

 Editing the annotation file schema
 ##################################

-The annotation file schema contain the expected files names, repositories and annotation sources.
+The annotation file schema contains the expected file names, repositories, and annotation sources.
 In case you need to adjust this you can modify the ``resources.conf`` file located in workflow/config in the GREEN-VARAN folder.